Overview

 SFTP Support

-The Partner Integration v4 API was originally designed to use Amazon Web Services Simple Storage Service (AWS S3) for file interchange.
-Apex has now added support for SFTP instead of AWS S3 for file interchange.
+The Partner Integration v4 was originally designed to use Amazon Web Services Simple Storage Service (AWS S3) for file interchange.
+Apex has now added support for SFTP as the preferred method of file interchange.

-To use SFTP for file interchange, go to the Api Credentials tab of the Manage Account page of the website.
+To use SFTP for file interchange, Integration v4 Partners can go to the Api Credentials tab of the Manage Account page of the website.
 Click the Generate Key button to generate a set of credentials.
 Be sure to save the password since it will not be available again after navigating away from this tab.

 Up to two sets of credentials may be in use at one time.
 This is to allow a new set of credentials to be generated and deployed while the original set continues to work.
-Once the original set of credentials has been removed from service, it may be deleted by using the Revoke button.
+Once the original set of credentials has been removed from service, it may be deleted by using the Revoke button, or Partner Support can be contacted to revoke these credentials

 Testing